opaque-systems/opaquegateway-python/docs/index.md

     ---

-    Understanding the inner-workings of PromptGuard by reading our technical overview.
+    Gain a better understanding of the inner-workings of PromptGuard by reading our technical overview.

     [Learn more :octicons-arrow-right-24:](getting_started/overview.md){: .right}